 According to research studies across the globe, observe the following growths in your baby before introducing solids:

 Every baby is different, so is their food and health propensities.
 You need to consult with the doctor before giving food for the very first time.
-According to pediatricians, you can start with a single-grain cereal.
+According to paediatricians, you can start with a single-grain cereal.
 Mix with 4-5 spoons of breast milk for a 4-6 months baby.
 It completes the requirement of iron in the baby’s body.
-You can also give fruits and vegetable puree for 4 to 8 month infants.
+You can also give fruits and vegetable puree for 4 to 8-month infants.